Bobo Barnett

 Chester Eugene "Bobo" Barnett (October 23, 1903 – February 18, 1985) was a clown whose career lasted from the late 1920s to the early 1970s.
 He played for numerous circuses, most notably with Cole Bros.
 Clyde Beatty Circus (now known simply as Cole Bros.
 Circus) and the Shrine Circus.
 He also appeared on The Ed Sullivan Show.
-Bobo is one of the main subjects of his daughter Bonnie's autobiography, Bobo's Daughter.
+Barnett is one of the main subjects of his daughter Bonnie's autobiography, Bobo's Daughter.